tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![tf_play.png](Images/tf_play.png)

-* In the same row as the play button, there are dropdowns for **Learning Rate**; **Activation Function**; **Regularization**; etc. These options affect how quickly a network learns and influence the goodness of its predictions.
+* In the same row as the play button, there are dropdowns for **Learning Rate**; **Activation Function**; **Regularization**; etc. These options affect how quickly a network learns and influences the goodness of its predictions.

 * **Problem Type** is also on this row, and allows us to select whether we want the neural net to solve a regression or classification problem.
 We'll demonstrate a classification problem for now.

 * Below this row are headings for **Data**; **Features**; **Hidden Layers**; and **Output**.

 * Under **Data**, we can select the data set on which to train the model.
 The options are two-dimensional data, which are easy to visualize.
-The two blobs in the bottom left is selected for this demo.
+The two blobs in the bottom left are selected for this demo.

   ![two_blobs.png](Images/two_blobs.png)